ampproject/amphtml/extensions/amp-animation/amp-animation.md

 </amp-animation>
 ```

-Ff the animation uses multiple elements, but does not have a top-level animation, the configuration is valid as an array of definitions.
+If the animation uses multiple elements, but does not have a top-level animation, the configuration is valid as an array of definitions.

 ```html
 <amp-animation layout="nodisplay">